ololoepepe/BeQt/README.txt

 Author: Andrey Bogdanov (ololoepepe@gmail.com)

-License: MIT (см.
-COPYING.txt, http://en.wikipedia.org/wiki/MIT_License)
+License: GNU LGPL (см.
+COPYING.txt)

 BeQt is a library set developed as an extension of Qt.
 That is where the project's name comes from.
 BeQt may be useful